tiby312/poloto-project/README.md

 //GOOD because we are just cloning a iterator over references. vec_of_data.iter().cloned_plot().scatter("")

+//BAD because more memory is used than necessary.
+We can just iterate over
+//the existing vec twice returning references instead of collecting the plots into
+//another vec.
+vec_of_data.into_iter().buffered_plot().scatter("")

 //BAD because expensive_calc() will be called 2000 times instead of just 1000 times.
 (0..1000).zip_output(|x|x.expensive_calc()).cloned_plot().scatter("")